interlay/interlay.github.io/docs/vault/upgrading.md

 At the end of this document you will have:

 - [x] Upgraded your Vault client to the latest version
-- [x] Restarted the Vautl client to connect to the interBTC bridge
+- [x] Restarted the Vault client to connect to the bridge

 We will announce on public channels when a new release is made available for the Vault client.
 The changelog and binaries will be published on the [release page](https://github.com/interlay/interbtc-clients/releases).
 Depending on the method of installation: